-During fiscal year 2022, the Center had no investments.
+During fiscal year 2023, the Center had no investments.

 Following Ohio statutes, the Board of Education has, by resolution, specified the funds to receive an allocation of interest earnings.
 The Center's Board of Education has allocated interest earned on interim funds to the adult education fund and permanent improvement fund.
-Interest revenue credited to the adult education fund and permanent improvement fund during fiscal year 2022 amounted to \$146 and \$2,077, respectively.
+Interest revenue credited to the permanent improvement fund during fiscal year 2023 amounted to \$6,689.